Antho1426/trajnetplusplusbaselines/README.md

 <a name="mi_3"></a>
-## ᐅ Multimodal Prediction & TrajNet++ Challenge
+## ᐅ Milestone 3: Multimodal Prediction & TrajNet++ Challenge

-In 3rd milestone, we trained the three off the shelf multimodal baselines of the TrajNet++ framework, i.e. Social GAN, variety loss (SGAN without the discriminator) and conditional variational autoencoder (VAE).
+In milestone 3, we trained the three off the shelf multimodal baselines of the TrajNet++ framework, i.e. Social GAN, variety loss (SGAN without the discriminator) and conditional variational autoencoder (VAE).
 We carefully took into account results obtained from milestone 2, especially the power of contrastive learning to obtain better scores.
 We have successfully incorporated new modifications in the existing trajectory forecasting models based on the knowledge learned in the course, including fine-tuning of the contrastive weight parameter.
-In the end, for the open-ended part, we decided to use SGAN without discriminator and Contrastive Learning to combine the multimodal power of GAN network with the collision rate reduction effect of NCE.
+In the end, for the open-ended part, we decided to use SGAN without discriminator and contrastive learning to combine the multimodal power of GAN network with the collision rate reduction effect of NCE.
 With a minimal FDE, this combination of techniques allowed us to get a high position on AICrowd ranking.
-The figure below depicts the network architecture applied in the 3rd milestone:
+The figure below depicts the network architecture applied in the 3rd milestone.

+**Network architecture**

 <img src="README_figures/milestone_3/architecture_diagram.png">